wujy28/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Advanced&Efficient` and the **Actor** is the `ED doctor`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a patient**

 **MSS**

-1. User requests to list persons
+1. ED doctor requests to add a new patient with given details.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. Advanced&Efficient adds the patient to the patient list.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+Advanced&Efficient detects that given details are invalid.
+  * 1a1.
+Advanced&Efficient shows an error message saying the given details are invalid.
+  * 1a2.
+Advanced&Efficient requests for correct details.
+  * 1a3.
+ED doctor enters the requested details.

+    Steps 1a1-1a3 are repeated until the details are valid.

+    Use case resumes from step 2.

+* 1b.
+Advanced&Efficient detects that not all required details are given.
+    * 1b1.
+Advanced&Efficient shows an error message saying that not all required details are given.
+    * 1b2.
+Advanced&Efficient requests for all the required details.
+    * 1b3.
+ED doctor enters the required details.

+      Steps 1b1-1b3 are repeated until all the required details are given.

+      Use case resumes from step 2.

+* 1c.
+Advanced&Efficient detects that the given patient is already in the patient list.
+    * 1c1.
+Advanced&Efficient shows an error message saying patient is already added.

       Use case ends.

+**Use case: UC02 - Delete a patient**

+**MSS**

+1. ED doctor requests to delete a patient of the given IC number.
+2. Advanced&Efficient deletes the patient’s details from the list.

+   Use case ends.

+**Extensions**

+* 1a.
+Advanced&Efficient detects that the given IC number is invalid.
+    * 1a1.
+Advanced&Efficient shows an error message saying the given IC number is invalid.
+    * 1a2.
+Advanced&Efficient requests for correct IC number.
+    * 1a3.
+ED doctor enters the IC number.

+      Steps 1a1-1a3 are repeated until the IC number is valid.

+      Use case resumes from step 2.

+* 1b.
+Advanced&Efficient detects that the specified patient does not exist.
+    * 1b1.
+Advanced&Efficient shows message saying patient does not exist.

+      Use case ends.

+**Use case: UC03 - View list of patients**

+**MSS**
+1. ED doctor requests to view list of all patients.
+2. Advanced&Efficient shows a list of all patients.

+   Use case ends.

+**Extensions**

+* 1a.
+Advanced&Efficient detects that list is empty.
+    * 1a1.
+Advanced&Efficient shows message saying list is empty.

+      Use case ends.

+**Use case: UC04 - View patient record**

+**MSS**
+1. ED doctor requests to view a patient’s record.
+2. Advanced&Efficient shows the patient’s record.

+   Use case ends.

+**Extensions**

+* 1a.
+Advanced&Efficient detects that the specified patient does not exist.
+    * 1a1.
+Advanced&Efficient shows message saying patient does not exist.

+      Use case ends.

+**Use case: UC05 - Edit patient record**

+**MSS**

+1. ED doctor requests to edit a patient’s records.
+2. Advanced&Efficient edits the patient’s records as ED doctor specifies.

+   Use case ends.

+**Extensions**

+* 1a.
+Advanced&Efficient detects that the specified patient does not exist.
+    * 1a1.
+Advanced&Efficient shows message saying patient does not exist.
+      Use case ends.

+* 1b.
+Advanced&Efficient detects that given details are invalid.
+    * 1b1.
+Advanced&Efficient shows an error message saying the given details are invalid.
+    * 1b2.
+Advanced&Efficient requests for correct details.
+    * 1b3.
+ED doctor enters the requested details.

+      Steps 1b1-1b3 are repeated until the details are valid.

+      Use case resumes from step 2.

+**Use case: UC06 - Assign patient to a department**

+**MSS**

+1. ED doctor requests to assign a patient to a department.
+2. Advanced&Efficient assigns the patient to the department based on the input.

+   Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 1a.
+Advanced&Efficient detects that the given department is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+Advanced&Efficient shows an error message saying the given department is invalid.
+    * 1a2.
+Advanced&Efficient requests for correct department.
+    * 1a3.
+ED doctor enters the department.

+      Steps 1a1-1a3 are repeated until the department is valid.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A ED doctor with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------